-(3) Includes \$14.5 million in deferred tax liability as of June 30, 2020.
-We will also have a Tax Receivable Agreement with Ron P. Corio, our indirect stockholder.
-We estimate that, as of June 30, 2020, the undiscounted future expected payments under the Tax Receivable Agreement are \$25.3 million.
-See "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."
+Credit Facility.
+See "Description of Certain Indebtedness."
+We used \$105 million of the IPO proceeds to pay down the balance of the New Term Loan Facility to \$470 million, and the remaining proceeds for general corporate purposes, including working capital, operating expenses and capital expenditures.
+The New Term Loan Facility, for the pro forma and pro forma as adjusted columns, is presented net of debt discount and issuance costs of \$32.9 million.

-- (4) As adjusted to reflect the conversion of 1,000 of our outstanding member's units into 119,994,467 shares of our common stock in conjunction with the Corporate Conversion.
-Additionally, reflects the 1-for-1.2 Stock Split. - (5) As adjusted to reflect (i) the conversion of \$(205.4) million of our outstanding member's equity into shares of our common stock in conjunction with the Corporate Conversion and (ii) the estimated impact of the earn-out payments to certain former stockholders of Array Technologies, Inc. upon the consummation of this offering, based on an initial public offering price of \$22.00 per share.
+- (3) As adjusted reflects the payment of \$9.1 million in cash to certain former stockholders of Array Technologies, Inc. in October 2020 as a result of the Special Distribution and IPO.
+Excludes the estimated cash payment of \$15.9 million to certain former stockholders of Array Technologies, Inc. as a result of this offering as there are no proceeds to the Company as a result of this offering. - (4) Includes \$12.2 million in deferred tax liability as of September 30, 2020.
+We also have a Tax Receivable Agreement with Ron P. Corio, our indirect stockholder.
+We estimate that, as of September 30, 2020, the undiscounted future expected payments under the Tax Receivable Agreement are \$25.3 million.
+See "Certain Relationships and Related Party Transactions-Tax Receivable Agreement." - (5) As adjusted to reflect the conversion of 1,000 of our outstanding member's units into 119,994,467 shares of our common stock in conjunction with the Corporate Conversion.
+Additionally, reflects the 1.2-for-1 Stock Split. - (6) As adjusted to reflect (i) the conversion of \$(211.7) million of our outstanding member's equity into shares of our common stock in conjunction with the Corporate Conversion (ii) the \$6.8 million increase of the earn-out liability based upon the current market price of our common stock and anticipated pay-out to our former shareholders as a result of this offering.
+The \$6.8 million has been reclassed to a short term liability at September 30, 2020 as a result of this offering.
+See "Notes to Condensed Consolidated Financial Statements-Commitments and Contingencies-Earn-Out Liability."

-The actual number of shares of common stock to be outstanding following this offering excludes 5% of the shares of common stock outstanding at the closing of this offering (on a fully diluted basis) that are reserved for future grants or for sale under the LTIP.
+The actual number of shares of common stock to be outstanding following this offering excludes 5% of the shares of common stock outstanding at the closing of our IPO (on a fully diluted basis) that are reserved for future grants or for sale under the LTIP.